Title: The Chaos of Standing Still

 But tonight, for the first time ever, she’s trying.
 And maybe that’s a start.

-Some YA books really make me feel old and jaded about the YA genre.
+Some YA books really make me feel jaded about the YA genre.
 This was one such book.

 Thusly what the book treated us to was a painfully toxic friendship between the deceased girl Lottie and her best friend Ryn which made it seem like Ryn was better off that Lottie was dead due to Lottie’s aggressively pushy and controlling nature.